Cole Koepke

-Cole Tyler Koepke (born May 17, 1998) is an American professional ice hockey left winger for the Winnipeg Jets of the National Hockey League (NHL).
+Cole Tyler Koepke (born May 17, 1998) is an American professional ice hockey player who is a left winger for the Winnipeg Jets of the National Hockey League (NHL).
 As a member of the Sioux City Musketeers, Koepke was drafted 183rd overall by the Tampa Bay Lightning in the 2018 NHL entry draft.
 He then played three seasons with the Minnesota Duluth Bulldogs men's ice hockey team before joining the Lightning organization.

 Early life

 Koepke was born on May 17, 1998, in Two Harbors, Minnesota, U.S to parents Jim and Julie Koepke.
 He began playing ice hockey after watching his older brother Travis play the sport.
 As a student at Hermantown High School, Koepke played defence on their varsity soccer team.
 He also served as a senior assistant team captain as the hockey team captured the 2015–16 Minnesota State High School Class A title.
 During the tournament, he scored four goals and two assists in their 11–3 quarterfinals win and finished their state championship run with 11 total points.